razoumov/chapel/03-domain-parallelism.md

 > forall (i,j) in mesh
 >> ## Answer
 >> The first one will run on multiple locales in parallel, whereas the
->> second will run in parallel on multiple threads on locale 0 only, since
+>> second will run in parallel via multiple threads on locale 0 only, since
 >> "mesh" is defined on locale 0.
 >> {:.source}

-The code above will produce something like this:
+The code above will print the initial temperature distribution:

 ~~~
 0.0 0.0 0.0 0.0 0.0 0.0 0.0 0.0 0.0 0.0